defacid/CodeLaunch/Step 1/README.md

 </html>
 ```

-Lastly, it's not necessary for your website to function, but it's good practice to include either a language attribute in the HTML tag or a meta charset attribute in the '<head>' to make it easier for browsers, and users, to know what language your website is in.
+Lastly, it's not necessary for your website to function, but it's good practice to include either a language attribute in the HTML tag or a meta charset attribute in the `<head>` to make it easier for browsers, and users, to know what language your website is in.

 ```html
 <!DOCTYPE html>